• TL127-20C Type Pavement Material Strength Testing Instrument

 4. Instrument maneuvering speed:

 III.
-Key Structure of the Pavement Material Strength Tester:
+Main Structure of the Pavement Material Strength Testing Instrument:

-This instrument features a two-column structure: it consists of an outer casing, gearbox, upright columns, flat platform, television, and electrical switches, among other components.
+This instrument features a two-column structure: it consists of an outer casing, a gearbox, vertical columns, a flat platform, a television, electrical switches, and other components.

 The electric motor (380V, 370W, 1400 rpm) transmits power to the gearbox via a belt.
-The gearbox, equipped with a complete set of speed-changing and selection mechanisms, enables the lead screw plate to achieve two different motor-driven lifting speeds, meeting the requirements of both the Marshall test and the Load-Carrying Ratio test.
-To ensure the maximum lifting distance of the lead screw plate meets experimental needs, the instrument is fitted with a manual control mechanism for adjusting the plate's vertical movement.
-Additionally, a fixed screw is mounted on the support structure, allowing the appropriate load-ring assembly to be securely fastened to the support for testing purposes.
+The gearbox, equipped with a complete set of gear-changing and selection mechanisms, enables the lead screw disc to achieve two different motor-driven lifting speeds, thereby meeting the requirements of the Marshall test and the bearing ratio test.
+To ensure the maximum lifting distance of the lead screw disc meets experimental needs, the instrument is fitted with a manually operated mechanism for controlling the vertical movement of the lead screw disc.
+A fixed screw is mounted on the support frame, allowing an appropriate force-measuring ring to be securely fastened to the frame for use during testing.

 The electrical switch can control the motor’s forward rotation, reverse rotation, and stop.